-If a refund was not processed, research the customer account to see if one was requested or is needed.
+If a refund was not processed, you will need to research the customer account in Oracle to see if one was requested or is needed.
 This will require review, but the steps for each possible situation cannot be explained below.
 You will need to use your judgement and prior experience.
-Looking up the information in OraclereviewingOrO (or Account Details if needed) using the following steps:
+Looking up the information in Oracle may be done by reviewing the order in Order Organizer (or Account Details if needed) using the following steps: